kcoop610/capstone-pandemic-us-health-inequities/README.md

 ## Data:

-A variety of health, economic, social, and demographic data from the CDC and University of Wisconsin Public Health Institute was combined with COVID-19 case, death, and vaccine measures.
+A variety of social determinants of health and demographic data from the CDC and University of Wisconsin Public Health Institute was combined with COVID-19 case, death, and vaccine measures.

 ### Features: